HIMT 320/IS 321 Cr.3

 Data Communications and Computer Networks in Health Care

 This course provides fundamentals of data communications and networking techniques, and examines the linkage of information technology strategies and technological solutions enabling effective communication within and between health care organizations.
 Major topics include fundamental concepts of data communications and applications, network communication devices, basic technologies of the Local Area Network, Wireless Local Area Network, Wide Area Network, Internet and the Web, the OSI stack, health care information system standards, and the HIE, RHIN, and the NHIN.
-(Cross-listed with IS/HIMT; may only earn credit in one department.)
 Prerequisite: IS 220 or HIMT 320.
+(Cross-listed with HIMT/IS; may only earn credit in one department.)
 Offered Spring.

 HIMT/IS 490 Cr.3

-This course is the capstone course for both tracks of the Health Information Management and Technology degree program.
+This course is the capstone course for both tracks of the Health Information Management and Technology Program.
 Students are required to find an internship site that is related to health care and set up a semester long project from which they can gain hands-on experience in the areas of their concentration.
 Project set-up will be jointly done by the student, site sponsor, and the faculty of this course, whereas internship supervision will be performed by the project supervisor and the course instructor.
-Prerequisite: last semester of study in the HIMT program.
-(Cross-listed with IS/HIMT; may only earn credit in one department.)
-Prerequisite: last semester in health information systems minor program.
+Prerequisite: last semester in Health Information Management & Technology Program.
+(Cross-listed with HIMT/IS; may only earn credit in one department.)
 Offered Occasionally.

 IS 220 Cr.4